OmarMWarraich/Full-Stack-App-HardHat/README.md

 ## Step03- Remove Code from src/backend/contracts/Token.sol
 ## Step04- Import Console.log function from hardhat by adding <import "hardhat/console.sol">
 ## Step05- Add Basic Functionality for Erc20 token by giving it a name and a symbol
+## Step06- Give totalSupply, Owner and balances to the function